 Contact: Olaf Chitil

 An omniscient debugger records a trace during program execution and provides a viewing tool to navigate though the execution backwards and forwards.
-This project aims to build a truly omniscient debugger for Haskell programs that provides free navigation through the execution along different dependencies, in particular to follow the origin of any (incorrect) part of a data structure.
-The debugger shall be modular in two senses: 1) The debugger will be separate from the compiler and virtual machine.
-Thus it is independent of the evolution of these, e.g. the Glasgow Haskell compiler.
-2) Debugged programs will consist of both traced and untraced modules for several reasons: It limits the size of the trace, the untraced (majority) of the code executes at normal speed and it allows inclusion of modules in unsupported languages.
-The latter requires that untraced modules are used unchanged, without any instrumentation.
-The new debugger will combine methods from earlier debuggers, Hat, Hoed and HatLight.
-In particular, substantial parts of Hat’s implementation can be reused.
-Hat’s (https://archives.haskell.org/projects.haskell.org/hat/) instrumentation of all program modules, including untraced modules, is quite complex.
-Hence it was never extended beyond a subset of Haskell 98.
-In contrast Hoed’s instrumentation is much simpler, untraced modules are unchanged, but the trace is limited to the algorithmic debugging method.
-Finally, HatLight is a small prototype recording Hat’s trace using Hoed’s instrumentation method.
+This project aims to build an omniscient debugger for Haskell programs that provides free navigation through the execution along different dependencies, in particular to follow the origin of any (incorrect) part of a data structure.
+The new debugger will build on some earlier debuggers for Haskell: Hat, Hoed and HatLight.
+However, all these debuggers were separate of the compiler.
+In contrast, the new debugger shall follow the existing lightweight stepping debugger in the Glasgow Haskell interpreter and be implemented as a modification of the interpreter.
+Thus it can take advantage of accessing the virtual machine and working together with untraced compiled code.
+In practice it is important for debugged programs to consist of both traced and untraced modules for several reasons: It limits the size of the trace, the untraced (majority) of the code executes at normal speed and it allows inclusion of modules in unsupported languages.
+The integration into the interpreter will also resolve the problems of Hat, Hoed and HatLight with some Haskell language features and keeping up with continuous language changes, especially the type system.

 Delta Debugging of Static Errors in Rust